behdad/google-fonts-ofl-interpolatable-results/README.md

 ## Intro

 This repository holds reports of the `fonttools varLib.interpolatable` tool on the Google Fonts catalog.
+The tools here work on Linux, as well as Mac with brew.

 ## Update